davidpatrickrose/tutorial-agreement/space-mining.md

 - for your next asteroid mining expedition; or
 - to show you how CodePact's interface works.

-BlueSkyMines is arranging to mine [Asteroid 4 Vesta](https://en.wikipedia.org/wiki/4_Vesta), which is owned by the IAU (the International Astronomical Union).
+BlueSkyMines is arranging to mine [Asteroid 4660 Nereus](https://en.wikipedia.org/wiki/4660_Nereus), which is owned by IAU (the International Astronomical Union).
 IAU hire contractors to do the grunt work.

-The design pattern of this interface is that the color pink means you've got something to do and blue means you've done it.
+On this interface, the color pink means you've got something to do, and blue means it's done.
 The first section below identifies the parties (those signing the contract).

 `Party 1 Name` BlueSkyMines